How to write a menopause policy

 • How to support and make changes in the workplace to help staff

-• How gender identity is linked with menopause and its importance.
+• How gender identity is linked with menopause, and its importance.

 Do you need a menopause policy?

 Despite the majority of businesses not having any sort of policy or provision in place, it is advisable to create a menopause policy.
-Whilst it is not a legal requirement, it is in an employer’s interest to look after the well-being of staff.
+Whilst it is not a legal requirement, it is in an employer’s interest to look after the wellbeing of staff.

 Under the Equality Act 2010, menopause discrimination is covered under three protected characteristics: age, sex and disability discrimination.
 The Health and Safety at Work Act 1974 covers safe working (which extends to those with menopause symptoms).
 There are numerous calls for the government to introduce further legislation that requires employers to put a menopause policy in place to protect against discrimination in the workplace.